 We didn’t have to wait long to find out.

 Further up the hillside stood another tower — an even more time-worn relic in an eternal state of crumble.
-Beyond this castled scene, the chiseled peaks of the Dolomites thundered on the horizon.
+Beyond this castled scene, the chiseled peaks of the Dolomites commanded the horizon.
 Naturally, we stopped the car to soak in the sight.

 Falling in love with this part of South Tyrol was going to be easy.
 That much we knew already.
 What we didn’t know was just how much it was going to feel like home.

 South Tyrol’s Rustic Pearl

 We crested the castle hill and began a slow descent into a valley that stretched ever wider with farmland.
-Trees once lining the road were now relegated to the edges of forest-clad slopes.
-The occasional church spire reached up from huddles of rustic chalets dotting the rolling landscape.
+Trees once lining the road were now relegated to the slopes.
+The occasional church spire poked up between clusters of chalets.

 Were we traveling through a postcard?
-The abundance of idyllic country scenery left no doubt the Casies Valley is a rustic pearl within South Tyrol’s wondrous Puster Valley.
+The abundance of bucolic scenery left no doubt the Casies Valley is a rustic pearl within South Tyrol.
 Our expectation for a few days of Alpine enchantment at its award-winning Hotel Quelle Nature Spa Resort grew with each passing moment.

-As we came upon the village of Santa Maddalena, we saw dozens of red and violet geraniums swaying from the balconies of Hotel Quelle.
+As we arrived in the village of Santa Maddalena, we saw dozens of red and violet geraniums swaying from the balconies of Hotel Quelle.
 They were indeed waving at us to exit the road.

 After being in the car for more than an hour, we were anxious to get settled.
 But before walking into the hotel foyer, we paused to inhale the pure mountain air and our new surroundings.